kchia/blockchain-developer-bootcamp-final-project/README.md

 - The service abstracts away the API logic for each feature, thereby avoiding the need to hard-code the API calls into the components directly.

 - Core UI components such as Button, Form, List, etc. are kept in a separate directory (i.e., `src/common/core`).
 As the UI library continues to grow, the core UI library could be packaged for use in another project or published as part of Storybook.
 Some developers on the team can even focus on this directory only.

+## Next Steps

+- Use Chainlink keepers and external adapters to make the elliptical art NFTs truly dynamic that evolve with provably random attributes that change over
+- Set up Chainlink nodes on a local blockchain for development
+- Build out a form that allows the user to submit the elliptical art image to be stored on Filecoin
+- Build out a basic backend (possibly using the `json-server` library already configured in the project) that can automatically handle the tasks in `./contracts/scripts` via a RESTful interface, such as creating the metadata for each NFT, setting the tokenURI for each NFT, and deploying the metadata automatically to nft.storage

 ## Other Available Scripts